10 Tips for Managing Stress At Work

 You can’t fix every situation, but you might notice that you feel much more stressed shortly before lunch.
 Try taking a walk or having a healthy snack mid-morning to see if it reduces your stress.
-You might notice that you feel overwhelmed toward the end of the afternoon when you start thinking about all the work left to do by the end of the day.
-Try spending time in the morning or after lunch to plan your time and prioritize your workload.
-If there are uncomfortable situations or a hostile work environment, talk to your boss about your concerns.
-If you are nervous and anxious about presentations, consider taking a class on public speaking.
 Taking positive steps toward fixing problems makes you feel more in control.

-Taking a walk during your lunch hour, spending time outside and meditating for 10 minutes can all help reduce feelings of stress and anxiety.
-If you don’t have time or it isn’t possible to remove yourself for 10 minutes, take 3 minutes to do deep breathing exercises.
-While you might not think you have time to take a 10 minute break because of all the work you need to do, keep in mind that reducing your stress levels will make you more productive and energetic.
+Spending time outside and meditating for 10 minutes can help reduce feelings of stress and anxiety.
+If you don’t have time, take 3 minutes to do deep breathing exercises.
+While you might not think you have time to take a 10 minute break because of all the work you need to do, keep in mind that reducing your stress levels will make you more productive.
 Plan several stress breaks throughout the day.

-Remember, your reactions to situations are based on your subjective perspective on a situation and usually don’t take other people into account.
-If you feel yourself becoming angry or anxious, take a few minutes to try to look at the situation from the other person’s perspective.
-You always have a choice on how to react to a situation and stress builds when you take situations as a personal affront.
-Instead, gather information on why a situation occurred and then act (rather than reacting) accordingly.
+Your reactions to situations are based on your subjective perspective on a situation and don’t take other people into account.
+If you feel yourself becoming angry, take a few minutes to try to look at the situation from the other person’s perspective.
+You always have a choice on how to react to a situation, gather information on why a situation occurred and then act (rather than reacting) accordingly.

 Take a few moments in the morning, or the evening before you leave work, to write a list of what needs to be accomplished and prioritize the tasks.
 As you go through your day, check off the items you have completed and keep working through the list.
 At the end of the day, rewrite your list for the following day.